-- Property, Plant & Equipment, Intangible Assets and Assets held for sale has increased by £10.044m which comprises spend of £6.664m which is offset by in year deprecation charges of £5.551m, a revaluation net increase of £9.106m and disposals of £0.174m. - The value of Debtors (long and short term) has increased by £0.849m, primarily as an decrease in Government debtors of £1.898m (comprising decrease in Pension grant and additional Uplift Grants), and net increase in Local Authority debtors of £0.694 and Other debtors reduced by £1.398m (mainly due to Council tax Precepts £1.687) an increase in Prepayments £0.916m (mainly due to the Pension payroll) and decrease in provision for bad debt of £0.830m. - The value of Creditors (short and long term) has increased by £1.367m, primarily as a result of the increase Council tax precept liability of £0.968m, net increase across all creditors with the main increase on Local Authority and Sundry creditors £0.660m offset by a reduction in income in advance of £0.262m - No new borrowing was undertaken in the year, however £2.500m was repaid, total borrowing stands at £19.520m and is well within the limits approved by the PCC. - The Pension Liability and Reserves have both increased by £10.725m, mainly as a result of changes in actuarial assumptions as detailed within the notes to the accounts. - The Usable Reserves of the PCC Group has seen a net overall decrease of £1.402m; primarily due to £0.730m to general fund and net movement on earmarked reserves and a reduction in Capital reserves of £3.241m.
+- Property, Plant & Equipment, Intangible Assets and Assets held for sale has increased by £10.044m which comprises spend of £6.664m which is offset by in year deprecation charges of £5.552m, non-adding value assets of £2.025m, a revaluation net increase of £11.131m and disposals of £0.174m. - The value of Debtors (long and short term) has increased by £1.536m, primarily as an decrease in Government debtors of £1.780m (comprising decrease in Pension grant and additional Uplift Grants), and net increase in Local Authority debtors of £0.897 (mainly due to Council tax Precepts £2.496) and Other debtors increase of £0.31m an increase in Prepayments £0.917m (mainly due to the Pension payroll) and a decrease in provision for bad debt of £0.831m. - The value of Creditors (short and long term) has increased by £1.367m, primarily as a result of the increase Council tax precept liability of £0.968m, net increase across all creditors with the main increase on Local Authority and Sundry creditors £0.660m offset by a reduction in income in advance of £0.262m - No new borrowing was undertaken in the year, however £2.500m was repaid, total borrowing stands at £19.520m and is well within the limits approved by the PCC. - The Pension Liability has increased by £29.367m, mainly as a result of changes in actuarial assumptions and application of the asset ceiling test as detailed within the notes to the accounts. - The Usable Reserves of the PCC Group has seen a net overall decrease of £1.402m; primarily due to £0.730m to general fund and net movement on earmarked reserves and a reduction in Capital reserves of £3.241m.
 A detailed breakdown of the earmarked reserves can be found at Note 9 of the accounts.
 There has been an additional reduction in capital receipts reserves of £3.241m.